All Episodes

 You are going to buy what you want to buy.

-You're not my numb robots here.
+You're not mind-numbered robots here.

-I'm not some Svengali pied pipering you into not doing or doing things.
+I'm not some Svengali pied-pipering you into not doing or doing things.

 Furthermore, it is intellectually bankrupt.